msea1/MiscCode/Python/test.md

 Deposite not really eating today and passing an abundance of late night döner stands for 3.5m, I didn't get one.
 Probably because of the bulvar thing but I can pretend it's because I'm not hungry and rationally decided not to eat just for the sake of eating cheaply.

 Should get a döner tomorrow though

+## Random Thoughts

+**Bidet**: _21:07:41 +04_ _Clear 21°C_

+![IMG_7033][baku37]

+An early reminder that we'd be making use of bidets frequently on this trip.
+It finally got me over the hump and committed to trying to install one when I got home - which I did ultimately do.

+[baku37]: ./photos/IMG_7033.jpg

+---

+More from photos/output.md

 ## Mon 21 May